-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources) for on-going erosion control management (E.g. staff, equipment, budget) Erosion, sink- holes and or blocking of storm water systems. work to be constructed and thereafter be maintained in order to divert runoff water from other land or to restrict Audits of operations vs EMPr to identify those requirements that are not being met.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources) for on-going erosion control management (E.g. staff, equipment, budget) A suitable soil conservation work to be constructed and thereafter be maintained in order to divert runoff water from other land or to restrict the run-off speed of run-off water, The land concerned or sites shall be cultivated in accordance with such methods or be laid out in such a manner that the run-off speed of run-off water is restricted and that the surface movement of soil particles be restricted, Audits of operations vs EMPr and MMP to identify those requirements that are not being met.
 Responsibility: Landowner/Developer Adequate annual Budgets.
-On-going employment of in house maintenance staff. immediate actions must be taken to contain the
+On-going employment of in house maintenance staff.
+If erosion is detected immediate actions must be taken to contain the erosion.
+Within 24hours of detection the ECO must be informed of the incident, where after the ECO will conduct a site visit and recommend further rehabilitation methods to be implemented.
+Depending on the type and extent of erosion that occurred specialists may be contacted to provide specific recommendations.
+An incident report to be compiled and sent to the municipal and relevant governmental authorities.